voreille/hecktor/README.md

 Evaluate Results
 ------------
 An example of how the evaluation will be computed is illustrated in the notebook `notebooks/evaluate_predictions.ipynb`.
-For the submission of the test results, you will need to resample back to the original resolution.
+For the submission of the test results, you will need to resample back to the original CT resolution.
-This is also implemented in this ipynb prior to evaluation and can be used with niftynet output or other algorithms' outputs.
+This is implemented in this ipynb prior to evaluation and can be used with niftynet output or other algorithms' outputs.
+Alternatively, run `python src/resampling/cli_get_resolution.py` followed by `python src/resampling/cli_resampling_back.py` to resample your results back to the original CT resolution.
+(For more information `python src/resampling/cli_resampling_back.py --help`)

 Project Organization
 ------------